-However, with focus shifting from mere delivery of the services to formation of long term bonds with customers by delivering collaborative solutions, pricing models have also undergone a shift.
-Today, managed IT service delivery model is adopted by major IT consumers of the business world, whereas some also like to consider the per incident model.
+However, with the focus shifting from mere delivery of the services to the formation of long-term bonds with customers by delivering collaborative solutions, pricing models have also undergone a shift.
+Today, managed IT service delivery model is adopted by major IT consumers of the business world, whereas some also like to consider the per-incident model.
 Let’s understand the intricacies of both models in detail, and see which one’s better.

 What’s the Per Incident IT Support Model All About?

 The per-incident IT service delivery model is adopted in organizations with very basic IT service requirements.
 Services such as IT help desks often prove to be decent candidates for the per-incident model.
 The delivery managers from the vendor’s side work in collaboration with your organization to understand your unique requirements, the estimated call volumes that the service desk support personnel would need to attend per month, the volumes of tickets (incidents) that will be logged per month, the expected support hours and work timings, estimated call handling times, kinds of applications covered, and of course, the Service Level Agreements or SLA.